In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is fear of missing out (FOMO).

 Behavioural Consequences of FOMO

-FOMO leads people to spend large amounts of time on social media (and in particular Facebook and Instagram) in an attempt to reduce to the likelihood of missing out and the associated anxiety.
+FOMO leads people to spend large amounts of time on social media (and in particular Facebook and Instagram) in an attempt to reduce the likelihood of missing out and the associated anxiety.
 Social media also facilitates comparison to others.

 FOMO can change people’s “in real life” experiences.
 It can make them less likely to repeat, at least in the short term, an activity they’ve already done, as there’s always something new to make sure they’re not missing out on.
 FOMO can occur even while engaging in enjoyable activities, worsening one’s evaluation of current experiences.
 Sounds kind of like the anti-mindfulness.